 Notes on Both Approaches

 Children need to learn how to fall asleep independently for optimal sleep regardless of where they sleep.
-Night feeding or waking up after 9 months of age is a sleep problem regardless of where child sleeps.
-It also impact the child’s immune system, temperament and ability to learn.
+Night feeding or waking up after 9 months of age is a sleep problem regardless of where the child sleeps.
+It also impacts the child’s immune system, temperament and ability to learn.